NomicFoundation/hardhat/docs/src/content/ignition/docs/guides/creating-modules.md

 # Creating Ignition Modules

 In Hardhat Ignition, deployments are defined through Ignition Modules.
-These modules serve as abstractions, helping you outline and describe the system that you want to deploy.
+These modules help you outline and describe the system that you want to deploy.
 Each Ignition Module encapsulates a group of smart contract instances and operations within your system.

 This guide will explain how to create Ignition Modules.